A2C-SMCP/tfsm/README.md

 #### <a name="async"></a> Using async callbacks

-If you are using Python 3.7 or later, you can use `AsyncMachine` to work with asynchronous callbacks.
+You can use `AsyncMachine` to work with asynchronous callbacks.
 You can mix synchronous and asynchronous callbacks if you like but this may have undesired side effects.
 Note that events need to be awaited and the event loop must also be handled by you.